Pixelrobin/fec-database/README.md

 ## Notes
 - Though this was created in Typescript, the large amount of javascript files are all libraries I needed to include in the folder structure itself.
 - This was made using webix jet, which wasn't built with Typescript in mind.
-Therefore, I had to use a few hacky solutions such as the above, and exposing `ipcRender` to the window using index.html.
+Therefore, I had to use a few hacky solutions such as the above, and exposing `ipcRenderer` to the window using index.html.
 - Also because of that, there are two `tsconfig.json` files.
-The base one is for code to be run on the process, and the one in app is for the renderer process. `main.js` and the files in `managers` use `commonjs`, while everything else uses `requirejs`.
+The base one is for code to be run on the process, and the one in `app` is for the renderer process. `main.js` and the files in `managers` use `commonjs`, while everything else uses `requirejs`.
 - Commercial use of this code would likely require Commercial licenses for Webix and FullCalendar.
-This implentation uses their open-source versions.
+This implementation uses their open-source versions.

 ## File structure
 * All the managers for getting/setting data in the database are in `managers`.